 Who?
 Where?
 How?

-Concept Classes are facilitated by members of the OMED Academic Support staff and/or department faculty and are held in the Chapin Building, next to the D.M.
-Smith Building and across the street from the Library unless otherwise noted.
-A syllabus and any supplemental documentation will be provided prior to each class.
+Concept Classes are facilitated by members of the OMED Academic Support staff and/or department faculty and are held in the Chapin Building (next door to D.M.
+Smith and across the street from the Library) unless otherwise noted.
+Any required supplemental documentation will be provided prior to each class.
 For scheduling or to suggest future classes, please contact Jarrad Reddick at email@example.com.